troykelly/live-news-break/prompt.md

 ### Final Notes:
 - Review the script for accuracy and clarity.
 - Ensure the script adheres to the station's style and standards.
+- Make sure to use the correct greeting (morning, afternoon, evening) based on the time.
 - Make sure that quotes have not been modified, you must be word-for-word accuracte when quoting somebody directly.
 - Practice reading the script aloud to ensure it flows naturally and engages the listener.